marlonjames71/Swift-Cheatsheet/SwiftCheatsheet.md

 #### Implementation:

 Here's a regular ol' `UIView()` with rounded corners:

-<pre><code>
- // Assuming you're creating the view programmatically.
-If you're using an IBOutlet, just use the nameof your view or outlet property.

-let containerView = UIView(frame: CGRect(x: 0, y:0, height: 100, width: 100))
-containerView.backgroundColor = .systemGreen
-containerView.layer.cornerRadius = 10.0 // You can also just use 10.
-</code></pre>

 ```swift
 // Assuming you're creating the view programmatically.
 If you're using an IBOutlet, just use the nameof your view or outlet property.